alesniak3/ALESNIAK3.github.io/index.md

 - Demonstrated that basis-only analytical validity can be overly conservative, and that LMCE-invariant ranges are substantially larger and more practical.
 - Extended validity analysis to simultaneous multi-bus load shifting, revealing direction-dependence and distinct limiting mechanisms (congestion vs generator capacity).

-**Electrical Engineering Intern — AHEAD Engineered Solutions** (Dec 2022–Aug 2023)
-- Worked on integrated hardware + software solutions alongside mechanical and electrical engineers.
-- Designed and conducted prototype tests to improve system functionality and reliability.
-- Prepared technical reports and supported product lifecycle documentation.

 **Electrical Engineering Intern — KW Mission Critical Engineering** (Feb 2022–May 2025)
 - Designed electrical systems for large-scale data centers with multidisciplinary engineering teams.
 - Performed calculations and computer modeling to produce detailed engineering plans.
 - Visited construction sites to troubleshoot and resolve complex issues in real time.
+-
+**Electrical Engineering Intern — AHEAD Engineered Solutions** (Dec 2022–Aug 2023)
+- Worked on integrated hardware + software solutions alongside mechanical and electrical engineers.
+- Collaborated on the development of the Kori cart, an industry-first modular mobile medical cart designed to improve patient care in hospitals.
+- Designed and conducted prototype tests to improve system functionality and reliability.